Stay well this winter

 It's important to get your seasonal flu and COVID-19 vaccinations if you're at higher risk of getting seriously ill from these illnesses.

-Find out more about the flu vaccine and how to get it
+Find out more about flu and Covid-19 vaccinations, including who is eligible and where to get it, here.

 Make sure you get your prescription medicines before your pharmacy or GP practice closes for the holidays.
 And, if you’ve been prescribed antibiotics or any other medication, make sure you take them as directed.